-College of Saint Mary, Science Renovations
+College of Saint Mary, Health Science and Nursing Labs

 LEO A DALY has served as the College of Saint Mary’s campus architect/engineer since 1955.
 Over the past 60+ years, we have updated, revised and improved multiple buildings and systems on the campus, including multiple science education facilities.